 Bonus Tip: If your heading to an attraction that’s quite far away check it’s open before you set off.
 There’s nothing worse than dragging your other half halfway across a city for something that’s closed!

 No matter how much you love someone, spending 6 weeks or more without having anyone else to talk to is going to test you.
 Taking the mick out me for confusing my left and right wasn’t really funny the first time around, let alone the 94th time…

 And trust me when I say the odd conversation with a receptionist just doesn’t cut it.

 And it’s not just having someone new to talk to.
 It may be that you’ve met someone who is also dying to wander around that art gallery that you partner absolutely refuses to go to.
-Or he’s found someone who’s also off to watch the football so you can go explore in peace.
+Or he’s found someone who’s also off to watch the football so you can go explore a city in peace.